kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1944</span> General Tomoyuki Yamashita buries 10,000 Pokéballs all over the country and dares the Filipinos to try find them all.
 Those who can't are bayonetted on the spot.

-- <span class=year>1945</span> Awakened by the atomic bombings of Hiroshima and Nagasaki, a disoriented Godzilla mistakenly reduces Manila to rubbles instead of Tokyo.
+- <span class=year>1945</span> Awakened by the atomic bombings of Hiroshima and Nagasaki, a disoriented Godzilla mistakenly lumbers to Manila and reduces the city to rubble instead of Tokyo.

 ## Independence (1946-present)

-Unshackled from foreign intervention, Filipinos finally get free reign to run the country like hell.
+Unshackled from foreign intervention, Filipinos finally get free rein to run the country like hell.

 - <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.